Carson-NNY/QQ-Simulation/README.md

 This is a simulation of social media software, including a server and a client.

 In order for client to log in successfully, go to QQServer/src/QQServerService/QQServer.java and check the existing user, and enter the userId and password which is in that list.

+First thing to do is run QQFrame.java in (QQServer/src/qqframe/QQFrame.java ), and then